ember-learn/ember-blog/content/the-ember-times-issue-201.md

 This plugin adds:

 - **Smart** Handlebars references for tags/mustache paths and tag attributes.
 This means that it handles ember helpers such as `let`, `hash`, `or`, `each`, `yield`.
-References to javascript/typescript and its able to resolve array item type in `each`.
+References to javascript/typescript and it is able to resolve array item type in `each`.
-- Handlebars **autocompletion** for tags (coming from blocks), tag attributes, mustache paths (js/ts) and named blocks.
-Also validates if atttribtues are valid and if requeried ones are missing.
+- Handlebars **auto-completion** for tags (coming from blocks), tag attributes, mustache paths (js/ts) and named blocks.
+Also validates if attributes are valid and if required ones are missing.
 - Handlebars **parameter hints** for helpers/modifiers and components.
-- Handlebars **renaming** for mustache ids and html tags.
+- Handlebars **renaming** for mustache ids and Html tags.
 - Includes support for Ember.js internal Components and Helpers with documentation and support for attributes and parameter hints.
 - It also resolves `{{or x y z}}` to the first resolvable option, this makes `{{component (or x y)}}` work, e.g in `power-select`.
 - Support for inline templates.